lokesh-tr/gsoc24/README.md

 2. Allowing to perform the "Expand Macro" Code Action on a macro that is present in the generated macro expansion to support the expansion of nested macros.

+`TODO: Add Video for Semantic Functionality and Nested Macro`

 And as a bonus, we also worked on supporting macro expansions in other LSP-based editors which by default cannot make use of the LSP extensions that we introduced.

+`TODO: Add Video for other LSP-based editor for example Neovim`

+### When can you start using this feature?

+This will be available with SourceKit-LSP bundled with Swift 6.1 and the next VS Code Swift Extension Release.

+For the curious minds, This feature is available in the `main` branch of `sourcekit-lsp` and `vscode-swift`, right now.

 ## Implementation Details